 Before grafting, it is strongly recommended that providers perform verification of benefits for wound care to confirm Medicare coverage for the specific skin substitute material (e.g., Apligraf®, Dermagraft®, Epifix®) and ensure alignment with the applicable LCD.
 This process also identifies any prior authorization requirements under Medicare Advantage or secondary payers.

-Understanding which LCD applies to your geographic region is crucial because coverage for wound care and skin substitute grafting can vary between MACs.
-For example, one region may allow up to ten applications per wound per year, while another restricts coverage to four.
-Similarly, some LCDs require photographic documentation at each visit, while others emphasize provider narrative reports.
-Below is a summary of key LCDs commonly governing wound care and skin substitute grafting:
+Understanding which LCD applies to your geographic region is essential because coverage rules for wound care and skin substitute grafting may vary between MACs.
+These policies typically define the eligible wound types, required documentation elements, acceptable products, and frequency limitations for graft applications.
+For example, one contractor may allow up to ten graft applications per wound per year, while another may restrict coverage to fewer applications depending on documented wound progress.
+Some LCDs may also require photographic documentation, standardized wound measurements, or evidence of prior conservative treatment before advanced grafting procedures are approved.

 | MAC Contractor | LCD Number | Title | Coverage Highlights |